gullerya/object-observer/readme.md

 Library implements `Observable` API as it is defined [here](docs/observable.md).

-Additionally, from version 4.2.0 there is also 'DOM-like' API flavor, a one that is resonating with DOM's `MutationObserver`, `ResizeObserver` etc from the syntax perspective.
+Additionally, from version 4.2.0 there is also 'DOM-like' API flavor - constructable `ObjectObserver`.
+This API is resonating with DOM's `MutationObserver`, `ResizeObserver` etc from the syntax perspective.
 Under the hood it uses the same `Observable` mechanics.
 Read docs about this API flavor [here](docs/dom-like-api.md).

 > This is __experimental__ API until specified otherwise.

+Starting from 4.3.x `object-observer` is cross-instance operable.
+Observables created by different instances of the library will still be detected correctly as such and handled correctly by any of the instances.

 ## Security